 Pursuant to the Employment Agreements and the Birnbaum Prior Agreement, in 2020, the Company granted each NEO an initial award (each, an "Initial Award") of LTIP Units and Tandem Shares, subject to the terms and conditions of the applicable award agreement, pursuant to the Equity Plan.
 Vested LTIP Units are redeemable for Class A Common Stock or cash, at the Company's election, pursuant to the APW LLC Operating Agreement.
-The Initial Awards consist of a combination of (i) Series A LTIP Units (as defined in the Equity Plan) that vest pro rata over three years following grant ("Three-Year Time-Vesting Series A LTIP Units") along with an equal number of shares of Class B Common Stock, (ii) Series A LTIP Units that vest pro rata over five years following grant ("Five-Year Time-Vesting Series A LTIP Units") along with an equal number of shares of Class B Common Stock, (iii) Series A LTIP Units that vest based on the attainment of certain share price hurdles over seven years combined with a services component ("Performance-Vesting Series A LTIP Units") along with an equal number of shares B LTIP Units (as defined in the Equity Plan) that vest based on the attainment of certain share price hurdles over seven years combined with a services component ("Performance-Vesting Series A LTIP Units") along with an equal number of series B LTIP Units (as defined in the Equity Plan) that vest based on the attainment of certain share price hurdles over nine years ("Performance-Vesting Series B LTIP Units") along with an equal number of shares of Series B LTIP Units") along with an equal number of series B LTIP Units (as defined in the Equity Plan) that vest based on the attainment of certain share price hurdles over nine years ("Performance-Vesting Series B LTIP Units") along with an equal number of shares of Series B Founder Preferred Stock.
+The Initial Awards consist of a combination of (i) Series A LTIP Units (as defined in the Equity Plan) that vest pro rata over three years following grant ("Three-Year Time-Vesting Series A LTIP Units") along with an equal number of shares of Class B Common Stock, (ii) Series A LTIP Units that vest pro rata over five years following grant ("Five-Year Time-Vesting Series A LTIP Units") along with the Three-Year Time-Vesting Series A LTIP Units, the "Time-Vesting Series A LTIP Units") along with an equal number of shares of Class B Common Stock, (iii) Series A LTIP Units that vest based on the attainment of certain share price hurdles over seven years combined with a services component ("Performance-Vesting Series A LTIP Units") along with an equal number of shares of Class B Common Stock and (iv) Series B LTIP Units (as defined in the Equity Plan) that vest based on the attainment of certain share price hurdles over nine years ("Performance-Vesting Series B LTIP Units") along with an equal number of shares of Series B Founder Preferred Stock.
 The Tandem Shares are subject to the same vesting and forfeiture conditions as the related LTIP Units.